sophxine/evocellularautomata/README.md

 # **How it works**

 This evolutionary cellular automata works by randomly selecting one of the parent cells that made the cell, and transfering its rules to the cell with a chance of mutating it by 1 value.
-The colors is determined after the birth rules, the lighter it is the
+The colors is determined after the birth rules, the lighter it is the higher the rule value is.

 # **Bugs and other issues**